-aksk^wak^want (Inkaneep Creek)
+akskwakwant (Inkaneep Creek)

-The aksk^wək^want (Inkaneep Creek) drainage area is approximately 227 km2.
-It is a 5th order stream at the mouth where it drains into the north basin of suwiw's (Osoyoos Lake) at RKM 139.
+The akskwəkwant (Inkaneep Creek) drainage area is approximately 227 km.
+It is a 5th order stream at the mouth where it drains into the north basin of swiw's (Osoyoos Lake) at RKM 139.
 At present there are 68 water extraction licenses within the watershed; however, the actual volume extracted annually is unknown.
 The lowest permanent barrier to adult anadromous fish migration is approximately 4.5 km from the mouth.
 The creek downstream of the barrier was divided into 3 survey reaches (Figure B-10).
 In 2015, a permanent 3 antenna PIT tag array (OKI) was installed 1 km from the mouth.
-This array was destroyed in 2018 when the Creek experienced an extremely high spring runoff and a large landslide in April 2018.
-The array was replaced in April 2019 with a 2 antenna system.
+This array was damaged in 2018 when the Creek experienced an extremely high spring runoff and a large landslide.
+The array was repaired in 2019 as a 2 antenna system (consisting of one upstream and one downstream antenna.
+The upstream antenna was not in operation during 2021 due to the breakdown of wiring.

-In 2018, a landslide occurred roughly 14km upstream from the confluence with suwiws (Osoyoos Lake) that directly impacted aksk^wək^want (Inkaneep Creek).
-The 14km of creek has been altered from pool riffle habitats to a thick mud bottomed bed and banks.
-The mud slide covered spawning gravels during the spring run of spawners but the sediments were fine enough that the creek cleared itself of most of the sediments by mid-summer.
+In 2018, a landslide occurred roughly 14 km upstream from the confluence with swiws (Osoyoos Lake) that directly impacted akskwakwant (Inkaneep Creek).
+The 14 km of creek had been altered from pool riffle habitats to a thick mud bottomed beds and banks.
+The mud slide covered spawning gravels during the spring run, but the sediments were fine enough that the creek cleared itself of most of the sediments by the mid-summer (of 2018).
 The long-term impacts of the mud slide are yet to be determined.

-Figure B- 10. aksk^wək^want (Inkaneep Creek) juvenile O. mykiss mark-recapture study sites (green numbered dots) and strata (colored stream lines).
+Figure B- 11. akskwəkwant (Inkaneep Creek) juvenile O. mykiss mark-recapture study sites (green numbered dots) and strata (colored stream lines).